What’s The Hoverboard Weight Limit? Right Hoverboard For Your Weight

 Best hoverboard for heavy adults

 There’s only one hoverboard that we currently recommend for those that are overweight, and that’s the Swagtron T6.
-This is the ONLY hoverboard for 400lbs or more currently on the market (although I’m sure there will be more to come) and it has a max weight limit of 420lbs.
+This is the ONLY hoverboard for 380lbs or more currently on the market (although I’m sure there will be more to come) in the future.

 This has only recently been introduced to the market so we’re yet to get proper feedback on how well it works with heavier weight, but seeing as this is the ONLY one on the market that actually is designed for up to 400lbs or more it’s definitely worth a try if you’re over the 300lb mark.